 Different process gases are used depending on the cutting procedure; they are driven through the kerf at varying pressures.
 Argon and nitrogen as cutting gas, for example, have the advantage that they do not react to the melted metal in the kerf, while at the same time shielding the cutting area from the environment.

 Laser cutting and laser drilling

-When guided, formed, and focused, laser beams are the ideal production tool.
-Whereas other procedures require large tools which exert enormous forces on the sheet, a laser beam uses a non-contact and therefore, wear-free method.
+When the laser beam is ultimately guided, formed and bundled, it results in the ideal production tool.
+Whereas other procedures require large-scale tools which exert enormous forces on the sheet metal, a laser beam uses a non-contact and therefore wear-free method.
 Lasers can produce very precise contours and structures, and heat up the material only locally.
-As a result, the rest of the workpiece is subjected to only minimal thermal stresses, or none at all.
-With this flexible tool, you can create a wide range of different forms and contours on a single machine.
+The rest of the workpiece is subjected only minimally to thermal stresses, or none at all.
+With this flexible tool, you can create a wide range of different shapes and contours – all on a single machine.

-At the point where a focused laser beam hits the workpiece, the beam heats up the material to such an extent that the material melts or evaporates.
-Once the beam has fully penetrated the workpiece, the cutting process can begin.
-The laser beam moves along the part contour and continuously melts the material.
-In most cases a gas flow blows the melt down and out of the kerf.
-The kerf is barely any wider than the focused laser beam itself.
-During laser drilling, a short laser pulse with high irradiance melts and evaporates the material.
-This generates a high pressure, which forces the melt out of the hole.
+The area on the workpiece that is hit by the focussed laser beam is heated up to the extent that it melts or vaporises.
+As soon as the beam has fully penetrated the workpiece, the cutting process can begin: the laser beam moves along the part contour and melts the material continuously.
+Usually, a gas flow blows the melt downwards out of the kerf.
+The kerf is barely wider than the focussed laser beam itself.
+During laser drilling, a short laser pulse melts and vaporises the material with a high level of irradiance.
+This creates a high level of pressure which pushes the melt out of the hole.